EnricoPicci/scopone-ng-react/README.md

 Start the server as described [here](#test-the-server-using-just-the-standalone-service).

 Go to the scopone-rx-service (`cd scopone-rx-service` from the workspace folder.
-Open VSCode from there with the command `code .` and from within VSCode, open the file `service.mocha-play-game.ts`.
+Open VSCode from there with the command `code .` and from within VSCode, open the file `src/test/service.mocha-play-game.spec-1.ts`.
 Go to the VSCode Debug window, select "Current TS Tests File" in the Run drop down list and launch.

 This test creates a new game and plays an entire hand (i.e. plays all 40 cards) and checks that everything works from a WebSockets API point of view.

 ### Start the first hand of a game and play 36 cards

-Do the same steps described in the "Test the server from VSCode" section, but launch the file `scopone-server.service.play-39-cards.ts`.
+Do the same steps described in the "Test the server from VSCode" section, but launch the file `src/test/scopone-server.service.play-36-cards.spec-1.ts`.
 This test creates a new game and plays the first hand for 36 cards.
 This allows a tester to log in the server from the front end and test the end of an hand without having to play all cards.

 ## Client architecture and logical structure